ronen-halevy/ronen-halevy.github.io/_posts/2021-11-10-batch-normalization.md

 \\(Var(x) = \frac{m}{m-1}E_B[{\sigma_B}^2]\\)

-Where the well-known unbiased variance estimate formula is deployed.
+Eq.
+4 is the unbiased variance estimate formula.

 Note that  m is the size of each of the averaged mini-batches while \\({\sigma_B}^2\\) is the variance of a single mini-batch.